Scoliidae: Subfamily †Archaeoscoliinae Rasnitsyn, 1993

 Three additional undescribed specimens from the Ypresian Eocene Okanagan Highlands were referred to the subfamily by S. Bruce Archibald et al. (2018).
 The two fossils from the Klondike Mountain Formation of Northeastern Washington state, and one fossil from the Allenby Formation of South central British Columbia were mentioned briefly but no specific commentary on placement or finer taxonomic detail was presented in the paper.

+Subfamily †Palaeoscoliinae Antropov, 2014

+A second fossil subfamily, Palaeoscoliinae, was described from the Late Eocene to comprise a single species.
+This species was morphologically closer to the Scoliinae than to the Archaeoscoliinae.